Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 • Stay on marked trails: The park has a vast network of trails for hiking, but it’s important to stay on marked trails to avoid getting lost or damaging fragile ecosystems.
 STAY ON THE BOARDWALKS, otherwise you could easily damage the fragile thermal features.

-• Whenever possible, we prefer to eat lunch or a light breakfast while experiencing parks.
-WE pack a collapsible cooler just for this purpose.
-Remember to store all food when not in use.
+• We prefer to eat lunch or a light breakfast while experiencing parks.
+We pack a collapsible cooler just for this purpose.
+Remember to store all food appropriately.
 Bears have a keen sense of smell.

 • Take advantage of the water refill stations at visitor centers throughout the park.
 This saves having to recycle plastic bottles.